Undergraduate Admissions

 Application Filing Periods

-(Not all universityes/programs are open for admission to every term.)
+(Not all campuses/programs are open for admission to every term.)

 Sacramento State uses a semester-based academic calendar.
 The initial filing periods for applications are the previous October through November for fall semester and the previous August for spring semester.
 All applications received during the initial filing period will be given equal consideration within established enrollment categories and quotas.

 Additional selection criteria may be used to select applicants if more applications are received during the initial filing period than can be accommodated in specific enrollment categories.
-If the university is designated an “impacted university,” supplemental criteria may be used to select applicants.
+If the campus is designated an “impacted campus,” supplemental criteria may be used to select applicants.

 If any enrollment categories are not filled during the initial filing period, the University will continue to accept applications during an extended filing period until capacity is reached.
 Enrollment priorities within the extended period will be in chronological order of receipt of applications.